Note: This posted been edited to update my current store information.

 But the biggest shocker is how “arting” makes me feel.
 If i’m having a bad day, I hole up in my little studio (ok, it’s really the guest bedroom) and start laying down paint. it’s not long before I’m totally involved and humming.
 If there’s something on my mind and I scribble those thoughts in my journal and gesso over them, I somehow feel better.
 It’s not that I’ve resolved the problems – or the things that are on my mind have magically disappeared.
 It’s more like once I’ve given them a “voice” those things don’t seem to be quite so heavy.
 Some days I just feel like playing and I can spend hours just experimenting – and still feel very accomplished.
 When I am the lucky recipient of “happy mail” it’s thrilling to open the package.
 When I’m making happy mail, I’m get all warm and fuzzy thinking about what the recipient will like and creating something pretty for them.
 That’s “art for the soul” – part therapy, true, but mostly it’s just fun and it satisfies something in me I can’t quite define.

-When my friend and fellow artist and digi designer, Courtney (of Courtney’s Designs) and I were discussing our collaboration, she gave me her list of possible themes.
+When my friend and fellow artist and digi designer, Courtney (of Courtney’s Designs) and I were discussing a collaboration project, she gave me her list of possible themes.
 One of them – “Art for the Soul” immediately resonated with me.
 We set out to create something that really represented the art we love to make and I think we succeeded.
 I’m am totally in love with this kit – Courtney and I both hand-made/painted almost everything in this ginormous product.
 We both used our gelli plates to create the backgrounds and textures in the kit and we both sketched and doodled the same kinds of elements we would use on our own journal pages.
-See for yourself!